 When she finally had children and settled down, Michelle found it difficult to cope with Barack’s campaigning.
 She finally resorted to therapy, in the hopes that it would help Barack see the error in his ways, but in the process discovered that she needed to find what made herself happy first, and be clear about the kind of support and help she needed from Barack.

-Towards the end of his presidency, Barack penned an essay for Glamour magazine, in which he not only acknowledged the burden that fell on Michelle but also apologized for it.
+Towards the end of his presidency, Barack penned an essay for Glamour magazine, in which he not only acknowledged the burden that fell on Michelle but also apologised for it.
 He admitted that it was a difficult and unfair situation, one where a woman’s choices would be questioned far more than a man’s.
 It just goes to show that relationships are not easy, and require hard work, but the final outcome is more than worth the while.